North Woods Homestead, llc, Purebred Mini Jersey Dairy Cows in the PNW, Registered with PMJS, Priest River, Idaho

 Any cattle we've purchased have tested clean prior to arriving on our property and received a strict 30 day quarantine.
 During this time they're treated as a precaution for internal and external parasites.
 We use this time to get to know them, brushing them daily, and introducing them to our herbal deworming and mineral protocol.
 It's our intent to be a Closed Herd as of August 2017, only bringing in new genetic material by AI from tested bulls.

 Our vets assures us we are indeed a clean herd.
-We will happily submit each cow we place for third party testing at the buyer's request, and refund any deposits if the tests aren't 100% clean.
+We will happily submit each cow we place for third party testing at the buyer's request, and would refund any deposit if the tests aren't 100% clean.

 Until later,